 Statistics show the total cost of the US public health insurance program that aims to provide affordable health care options to low-income residents and people with disabilities is expected to touch $672bn in 2020, a $270.5 increase over the last decade.

 Medicaid federal expenditure represents the majority of that figure, or $418.7bn, while state costs amount to $254bn in 2020.
 Over the next seven years, these figures are set to hit $624.8bn and $383bn, respectively.

 Analyzed by geography, California has the highest Medicaid cost among all US states.
 Statistics show this figure touched $83.87bn in 2018.
 The state of New York ranked second with $74.8bn worth Medicaid expenses the same year.
 Texas and Pennsylvania followed with $38.2bn and $30bn, respectively.

 US Medicaid Enrollment to Hit 82 Million by 2027

 A growing number of people use Medicaid in the United States.
 Statistics show total enrollment reached 73.9 million in 2018, with an increasing trend forecast to continue in the following years.

 The United States Department of Health & Human Services report revealed the total number of Medicaid enrollees is expected to grow 1.1 percent year-on-year, covering 82 million people by 2027.
 Has this upward trend in Medicaid correlated to growth within the production of medicines and giving stock market and CFD brokers push to many of pharma companies?
-Probably stock brokers and wealth managers within top investment apps companies will have a different outlook to the above trend.
+Probably stock brokers and wealth managers within the best investment apps companies will have a different outlook to the above trend.